Brotherhood of Blades: Production

 The story of Brotherhood of Blades was written by directors Lu Yang and Chen Shu.
 The script was already completed by the time Yu's debut feature My Spectacular Theatre was released in 2010.
 The film received funding only after Chang Chen had committed to the role of Shen Lian.
-The film received RMB30 million (US$5 million) from China Film and was shot in 67 days.
+The film received CN¥30 million (US$5 million) from China Film and was shot in 67 days.

 Release

 Brotherhood of Blades was released on August 7, 2014, in China.
 Derek Elley of Film Business Asia wrote that the film was shown "with relatively little fanfare and a poor marketing campaign that harmed its box office in a strong field".
-At the end of its run, the film has earned ¥90 million ($14 million) in China.
+At the end of its run, the film has earned CN¥90 million (US$14 million) in China.

 The film was shown at the Busan International Film Festival in October 2014.